 - Eligibility: High school seniors

 If you're passionate about public service, this is the scholarship for you.
 The Senate Youth Program targets students who participate in their high school student government and plan to study history or political science in college.
 Applicants are judged on their leadership skills, academic performance, community involvement, and extracurricular activities.
-Each winner will receive a $10,000 award in addition to an all-expenses-paid educational week in Washington, DC, in March 2019.
+Each winner will receive a $10,000 award in addition to an all-expenses-paid educational week in Washington, DC.*

 - Eligibility: High school juniors and seniors

-- Deadline: Varies depending on state but is typically around October
+- Deadline: Varies depending on the state you're in, but typically September-November